picrust/picrust/_sources/install.txt

 **Mandatory**

-These dependencies are automatically installed with `python setup.py install`
+These dependencies are automatically installed with `python setup.py install`:

 * `python`_ (version 2.7)
 * `PyCogent`_ (version 1.5.3)
 * `biom`_ (version 1.3.1)

-Numpy has to be installed manually
+Numpy has to be installed manually:

 * `numpy`_ (version 1.5.1)

 You can install it with the command: